DGIIIT/DGIIIT.github.io/README.md

 * We believe in equality
 * We always welcome you
 * We appreciate your support even if you think you did small part
+* Freedom of idea's, speech are our at our core

 # Proposal